dczmer/davelab/01_developer-productivity/01_zsh-configuration/01_zsh-config/README.md

 ## Custom Environment Varibles

-Environment variables can store values in your shell session or script.
+Environment variables can store values in your shell environment, like global options or settings.
 Some applications, including `zsh`, will look for specific environment variables in your session and use those variables as configuration.

 You should always set the `EDITOR` variable to point to the CLI text editor you prefer to use.
 When other programs want you to edit a file, like `git`, they will open that file with your chosen editor.